tillitis/tkey-ssh-agent/README.md

 `llvm-objcopy`, then define `OBJCOPY` to whatever they're called on your system.

-The signerapp can be run both on the hardware Tillitis Key 1, and on a QEMU machine that emulates the platform.
+The signerapp can be run both on the hardware TKey, and on a QEMU machine that emulates the platform.
 In both cases, the host program (`tkey-runapp`, `tkey-sign` or `tkey-ssh-agent` running on your computer) will talk to the app over a serial port, virtual or real.
 There is a separate section below which explains running in QEMU.

 ## Running apps